40net-cloud/fortigate-aws-autoscale-terraform/documentation/lamda_explained.md

 - dynamodb_client: a DynamoDB client for interacting with DynamoDB tables
 - s3_bucket_name: the name of the S3 bucket used for storing interface track files
 - dynamodb_table_name: the name of the DynamoDB table used for storing item
-- intf_track_file_name: the name of the interface track file stored in S3
+- intf_track.json: the name of the interface track file stored in S3
+- asg-fgt-lic-track.json: the name of the license track file stored in S3 (BYOL)

 ## Main Functionality
 The script's main functionality is defined in the main method, which takes an event object as input.
 This method is responsible for controlling the auto-scaling process based on the event type.